Yug34/csvql/README.md

 ## Performance and Optimizations

-Here's the LightHouse results, the dip in Accessibility is because of the `react-ace-editor`'s input fields not having associated labels.
+Here's the LightHouse results, the dip in Accessibility is because of `react-ace-editor`'s input fields not having associated labels.

 ![perf.png](assets%2Fperf.png)